Astbury Mere: Location and description

 The park is located at around SJ846627 on Sandy Lane, off the A34 (Newcastle Road).
 The Fol Hollow road adjoins the park.
 The area forms a shallow bowl, centred on Astbury Mere, with surrounding grassland, woodland and plantation, as well as a community orchard, originally planted by local schoolchildren.
 The lake has an area of 43 acre with a maximum depth of around 50 ft.

-Facilities and activities
+Amenities

 Activities in the park include walking, orienteering and running.
 Two walking trails are available, each a mile long; one is suitable for wheelchairs and pushchairs.
 Dogs are permitted.
 Seats are placed every 100 metres along the lake circuit.
 A permanent orienteering course is available.
 A parkrun is organised on Saturdays at 9am.
 Various watersports occur on the lake, including fishing, sailing, windsurfing, canoeing and kayaking; swimming is not permitted.
 Fishing is organised by Stoke-on-Trent Angling Society; the lake is stocked with carp, perch, pike and roach.

 There is a visitor centre with car parking.
 Snacks and drinks are available.
 The park is managed by Cheshire East Council Countryside Ranger Service for the Astbury Mere Trust, with a single part-time ranger.

+Fence

+In 2022, a dog attack on a swan at Astbury Mere was reported, in response, the Stoke-on-Trent Angling Society installed security fencing.
+In 2026 the society began installing an expanded perimeter security fence around the lake, which some residents and the Astbury Mere Trust criticised as being installed without consultation.
+The society said the fencing was intended to protect swans and prevent wild swimming and related anti-social behaviour.
+The Trust also said that climbing plants on the fence line included an invasive species (Henry's honeysuckle).

+Public footpath

+Public Footpath No. 10 in the parish of Congleton (FP10) is part of the local public rights of way network administered by Cheshire East Council.
+In 2012, the council's Public Rights of Way Committee approved the diversion of part of FP10 under section 119 of the Highways Act 1980; the committee report described the affected section as terminating near Astbury Mere lake and recorded that the proposed new route followed an existing permissive path.